hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* How to objectively track your mental skill?
+  * What indicators can you track?
+    * Time
+    * No of ideas
+    * How familiar these ideas are
+      * New vs Old
+    * Parallel comparison between lifting, weight, rep, sets, form,
+    * A realization i had with lifting is that the combinations of lifts that you build up, the routine is eventually what will make your physique
+  * How can you improve these areas?

+* There is a meaningful meaning why something is the case

 * You have to be comfortable in your own skin to be able to think freely
 * To be able to relax and not be anxious
 * Breathe